divyaprakashdp/time-machine/README.md

 - Amazon API: Used to display prices of products on the selected date on the Amazon option page.

 ### Features
-- Users can enter a specific date to explore historical media and events.
+- Users can enter a specific year to explore historical media and events.
 - Media options include YouTube videos, Instagram photos, news articles, and Amazon product prices.
 - The page incorporates the Wes Anderson style through its use of pastel colors, quirky fonts, and vintage imagery.
 - The page is designed to have a sci-fi look and feel, with a unique, retro-futuristic aesthetic.